 Other factors that may increase the risk of anemia include:

 - Poor diet low in iron, vitamins, and minerals

-- Blood loss such as that due to surgery or injury
+- Blood loss may be due to periods, surgery or injury

 - Chronic or serious illness